chevron_leftBlog

 • Update vaccines, including flu and Covid-19 shots.

-• Schedule preventive screenings, like lab tests to check cholesterol or blood sugar, routine mammograms or colorectal cancer screenings.
+• Schedule preventive screenings, like lab tests to check cholesterol or blood sugar, routine mammograms, and cervical or colorectal cancer screenings.

-• Talk about changes you can make to maintain your health if you’re at risk for certain conditions, given your medical history or other findings.
+• Explore changes you can make to stay healthy, especially if you are at risk for certain conditions, given your medical history.

 • Update the status of chronic medical conditions and confirm that medications are up to date.
 (Note that many labs, testing or specialty visits to manage those conditions may not be considered preventive.)